Elorm-t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 7 - Smile in the mirror: Program prints lower-case letters in reverse on a line using putchar().

 Task 8 - Hexadecimal: Program prints all the numbers of base 16 in lowercase on a line using putchar().

+Task 9 - Patience, persistence and perspiration make an unbeatable combination for success: Program prints all single digit numbers separated by comma and space on a line.